CSSEGISandData/COVID-19_Unified-Dataset/README.md

 - Integrating vaccination data from JHU Centers for Civic Impact.
 - Integrating estimates of daily infections (cases by date of infection).
 - Integrating an augmented version from all sources (_future releases_).
+- Generating epidemiological estimates of infections and effective reproduction number.
 - Optimizing the data for machine learning applications.

 ## Coverage Map